TheDeppSide/Attack-Defence/README.md

     rm  /tmp/dumps/capture-${timestamp}.pcap
 done

-# If you are connecting to your server via ssh, pls note that you should run an sshkeygen on the vuln end load it serverside to ensure a proper connection.
+# If you are connecting to your server via SSH, please note that you should run `ssh-keygen` on the vulnerable end and load the public key server-side to ensure a proper connection.
 ```

 ### Usage